Understanding your menstrual cycle

 As well as the new endometrium forming, competing follicles are developing.
 Towards mid-cycle, there is a spike of LH (Lutenising hormone), which facilitates the release of an egg from the dominant follicle.
 As ovulation approaches, women will notice an increase of cervical mucus, which thickens to an ‘egg white’ consistency at ovulation.

 Problems during this phase include: pain during ovulation, lack of cervical mucus, delayed/early ovulation, mid-cycle spotting.
-Acupuncture treatment during this phase includes: improving egg quality and encouraging ovulation.

 Post Ovulation (Days 14 – 21)